Thank you letters ::

 Dear Colleen Lynn,

 First of all, your site does absolutely first rate research.
 Without your findings, when I had my pit bull moment, I would have been rudderless in a sea of inequity.
-For a non-profit to do the kind of work you do, informing people like myself about the grave realities of that breed, it's really gratifying to see your growth and I'm really happy to give witness to your effectiveness in the battle against a true public safety menace.
+For a nonprofit to do the kind of work you do, informing people like myself about the grave realities of that breed, it's really gratifying to see your growth and I'm really happy to give witness to your effectiveness in the battle against a true public safety menace.

 My story: